 Lilian's project: The importance of the human milk microbiome, and its relationship with subclinical mastitis and their impact on infant growth in an indigenous population of Guatemala

-A second objective in travelling to the research site in Guatemala is to collect water and soil samples in order to analyze if any environmental bacteria might be associated with to the milk microbiome.
-I am interested in acquainting myself with the culture and traditions of the community and interviewing the Mam-Mayan mothers in order to better the infant feeding practices.
-Finally, by being in Guatemala I will be able to give back to with team members at CeSSIAM by sharing my recent findings and work collaboratively (as Spanish is my mother tongue)."
+A second objective in travelling to the research site in Guatemala is to collect water and soil samples in order to analyze if any environmental bacteria might be associated to the milk microbiome.
+I am interested in acquainting myself with the culture and traditions of the community and interviewing the Mam-Mayan mothers in order to better understand the infant feeding practices.
+Finally, by being in Guatemala and as Spanish is my mother tongue, I will be able to give back to the team members at CeSSIAM by sharing my recent findings and work collaboratively on solutions that improve the current breastfeeding practices and the nutritional and microbial composition of the human milk."

 MSc, Experimental Surgery - Participant in the McGill Global Health Scholars Program for Graduate Students supported by the Soe-Lin-Hecht Global Health Graduate Award

 Enriqueta's project: Evaluation of epilepsy surgery program development in low-and-middle income countries (LMIC) and creation of a Delphi-consensus epilepsy database